 Making the move from cot to bed can strike fear in the heart of most parents!
 Will your child make the move without minimum disruption, or will all your good bedtime habits go out the window?
-Lucy Wolfe from Sleepmatters has tips for parents on mastering the transition from cot to bed.
+Lucy Wolfe from Sleepmatters has tips for parents on How To Make The Transition From Cot To Bed.

 Is it the right age?